liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 ## Staging page publication

 Staging is an important feature of Liferay WCM.
-The concept of staging is a simple one: you can modify your site behind the scenes and then publish it all in one shot.
-You don't want your users seeing your web site change before their eyes as you're modifying it, do you?
+The concept of staging is a simple one: you can modify your site behind the scenes and then publish all your updates in one shot.
+You don't want users seeing your web site change before their eyes as you're modifying it, do you?
 Liferay's staging environment allows you to make changes to your site in a specialized *staging area*, and when you're finished, publish the whole site to your users.

+Liferay provides site administrators with two different ways to set up staging:
+Local Live and Remote Live.
+With Local Live staging, both your staging environment and your live environment are hosted on the same server.
+When Local Live staging is enabled for a site, a clone of the site is created containing copies of all of the site's existing pages.
+Portlet data is also copied, depending on which portlets are selected when staging is enabled.
+The cloned site becomes the staging environment and the original site becomes the live environment.

-You can use staging in multiple ways.
-You can have a staging server—-a separate instance of Liferay Portal which is used just for staging.
-Content creators can then use this server to make their changes while the live server handles the incoming user traffic.
-When changes to the site are ready to be published, they are pushed over the network to the live server.
+When Remote Live staging is enabled for a site, a connection is established between the current site and another site on a remote Liferay server.
+The remote site becomes the live environment and the current site becomes the staging environment--an instance of Liferay Portal used solely for staging.
+Content creators can use the staging server to make their changes while the live server handles the incoming user traffic.
+When changes to the site are ready to be published, they are pushed over the network to the remote live server.
+Whether you enable Local Live or Remote Live staging, the interface for managing and publishing staged pages is the same.

-You can also use staging in the same instance of your Liferay Portal.
-In this configuration, you have a *local* staging environment: you host both your staging environment and your live environment on the same server.
-Either way the interface is the same, once set up; the only difference comes when it's actually time to publish your content.

-In addition, Liferay 6.1 adds the capability to create multiple variations of staged pages, so you can manage several future versions of a site simultaneously.
-Variations can be merged and published through an intuitive UI.
+So when should you use Local Live staging and when should you use Remote Live Staging?
+Local Live staging allows you to publish site changes very quickly, since the staged and live environments are on the same server.
+It's also easier to switch between the staged and live environments using Local Live staging.
+However, since the staged content is stored in the same database as the production content, the content isn't as well protected or backed up as with Remote Live staging.
+Also, you can't install new versions of portlets for testing purposes in a Local Live staging environment since only one version of a portlet can be installed at any given time on a single Liferay server.

+With Remote Live staging, your staging and live environments are hosted on separate servers.
+This allows you to deploy new versions of portlets and content to your staging environment without worrying about interfering with your live environment.
+With Remote Live staging, you can also use one Liferay instance as the staging server for multiple production servers.
+However, publishing is slower with Remote Live than with Local Live since data needs to be transferred over a network.
+And, of course, you need more hardware to run a separate staging server.

+Liferay 6.1 added a feature to staging called Page Versioning.
+This feature works with both Local Live and Remote Live staging and allows site administrators to create multiple variations of staged pages.
+This allows to several different versions of sites and pages to be developed at the same time.
+Variations can be created, merged, and published using a Git-like versioning system.
 Let's jump in to see how to use staging.

-#### Enabling the staging environment
+### Enabling the staging environment

 Staging configuration can be found in the Site Settings UI.
 The Staging tab allows us to make changes in a staging environment and preview our work before